TECS-TheelectronicsclubatSASTRA/Interactive_Display/README.md

 ---

-## 📝 License

-This project is released under the **MIT License**.
-Feel free to fork, modify, and build upon it — attribution appreciated.

 ---

 <p align="center"><i>Built as part of an ECE embedded systems + IoT integration project — combining hardware, firmware, and web technologies into one interactive device.</i></p>